Why Season Your Griddle?

 If your griddle top does rust, don't fret.
 Just clean and re-season.
 One cast-iron cleaning method is to scrub salt with a potato onto the griddle to remove grease.

-Just like your favorite cast iron skillet, the Flat Iron® Gas Griddle gets better every time you use it.
-Doing this first seasoning will ensure that your griddle is ready to cook any meal, any time, anywhere.
+Just like your favorite cast iron skillet, the Flat Iron Gas Griddle gets better every time you use it.
+Doing this first seasoning will ensure that your griddle is ready to cook.